manifest-cyber/manifest-circleci-orb/README.md

 --->

-This orb is used to send an SBOM to your Manifest Cyber account.
+This orb is used to generate an SBOM and publish to your Manifest account.

 ---